-Did you know that a 12-year-old cannot legally buy cigarettes in the US, but they are allowed to work in a tobacco field for 10- to 12- hours a day in 100-degree heat and suffer repeated bouts of nicotine poisoning-all legal because of exemptions to US child labor law that apply to agriculture?
-NCL has added tobacco harvester to the "Five Most Dangerous Jobs" list for the consecutive year to highlight the little known dangers of this subsection of agricultural work.
+A 12-year-old cannot legally buy cigarettes in the U.S., but they are allowed to work in a tobacco field for 10- to 12- hours a day in 100-degree heat and suffer repeated bouts of nicotine poisoning.
+This is legal because of decades-old exemptions to U.S. child labor laws that apply to agriculture.
+Teen tobacco workers do not die at the highest rate, but they do feel as if they are dying in large numbers.

-A Human Rights Watch report, "Tobacco's Hidden Children: Hazardous Child Labor in United States Tobacco Farming," published in May 2014 found that three quarters of 141 child tobacco workers interviewed in North Carolina, Kentucky, Virginia, and Tennessee-the main tobacco-producing states-reported getting sick while working on US tobacco farms.
-Many of their symptoms-nausea, vomiting, loss of appetite, headaches, and dizziness-are consistent with acute nicotine poisoning (also known as "Green Tobacco Sickness").
+A Human Rights Watch (HRW) report, "Tobacco's Hidden Children: Hazardous Child Labor in United States Tobacco Farming," published in May 2014 found that three quarters of 141 child tobacco workers interviewed in North Carolina, Kentucky, Virginia and Tennessee-the main tobacco-producing states-reported getting sick while working on U.S. tobacco farms.
+Many of their symptoms-nausea, vomiting, loss of appetite, headaches, and dizziness-are consistent with acute nicotine poisoning (also known as "Green Tobacco Sickness".)
 A frequent comment from child tobacco workers who experience this illness is, "I thought I was going to die."

-Child tobacco workers often use dangerous, sharp tools and can work in tobacco drying barns at two-, three-, and four-story heights without protective equipment as they balance precariously on the top of wood that may be only one or two inches thick.
+Child tobacco workers often use dangerous, sharp tools and can work in tobacco drying barns at heights without protective equipment as they balance precariously on the top of wood beams that may be only one or two inches thick.

 In addition to nicotine, farmworker children may also be absorbing a range of toxic pesticides commonly used in tobacco fields.
-Children often wear black garbage bags to protect them from these dual exposures, but you can imagine what it's like to wear a plastic bag in the 90- and 100-degree temperatures that are often found in tobacco fields.
+Children often wear black garbage bags to protect them from these dual exposures but you can imagine what it's like to wear a plastic bag in the 90- and 100-degree temperatures often found in tobacco fields.

-To make matters worse, Human Rights Watch found that three of the four states that produce 90 percent of U.S. tobacco (Kentucky, Virginia, and Tennessee) have failed to take sufficient measures to enforce the Occupational Safety and Health Administration's (OSHA) Field Sanitation Standard.
+To make matters worse, Human Rights Watch found that three of the four states that produce 90 percent of US tobacco (Kentucky, Virginia, and Tennessee) have failed to take sufficient measures to enforce the Occupational Safety and Health Administration's (OSHA) Field Sanitation Standard.
 This standard requires workers to be provided with fresh drinking water, hand washing facilities, and toilets.
 Most of the children interviewed by HRW were not provided with hand washing facilities or toilets, and some were not given sufficient drinking water.
 The absence of hand washing facilities significantly increases the risks of nicotine and pesticide exposure.

-Using information from the OSHA Integrated Management Information System, HRW reports that from January 2010 to December 2013, Kentucky carried out only eight field inspections in tobacco, Tennessee carried out one field inspection, and Virginia carried out none.
-Only one of the four major tobacco-producing states - North Carolina - made meaningful attempts to enforce the Field Sanitation Standard, with 143 inspections during the time period, said HRW researchers.
+Using information from the OSHA Integrated Management Information System, HRW reports that from January 2010 to December 2013: Kentucky carried out only eight field inspections in tobacco; Tennessee carried out one field inspection; and Virginia carried out none.
+Only one of the four major tobacco-producing states, North Carolina, made meaningful attempts to enforce the Field Sanitation Standard, with 143 inspections during the time period, said HRW researchers.

-The situation-with children as young as 12 (and HRW found about a dozen kids conducting lighter work in the fields who were under 12)-is so absurd that it proved great material for the satirists at The Daily Show with Jon Stewart, who produced a funny, but alarming, report called "Nicoteens."
-The segment uses humor to highlight how difficult and grueling their work is, featuring young tobacco workers describing the conditions in their own words.
+The situation, with children as young as 12 (and HRW found about a dozen kids conducting lighter work in the fields who were under 12), is so absurd that it proved to be great material for the satirists at "The Daily Show with Jon Stewart," who produced an entertaining, but alarming, report called "Nicoteens."
+The clip is comical and allows you to hear young tobacco workers describing the work conditions in their own words, but child labor in U.S. tobacco is not funny.
+It's embarrassing.